Climdyn/qgs/documentation/source/files/user_guide.rst

         return xr[1:]

-This conclude this section, the function :meth:`f` hence produced can be used to generate the model's trajectories.
+This concludes the initialization of qgs, the function :meth:`f` hence produced can be used to generate the model's trajectories.
-See the following section for the possible usage.
+See the following section for the possible usages.

 4. Using qgs (once configured)
 ---------------------------------

-Once the function :math:`\boldsymbol{f}` giving the model's tendencies has been obtained, it is possible to use it with the qgs built-in integrator to obtain model's trajectories:
+Once the function :math:`\boldsymbol{f}` giving the model's tendencies has been obtained, it is possible to use it with the qgs built-in integrator to obtain the model's trajectories:

 .. code:: python3